srishti1306/-CSE508_Winter2023_Baseline_46/README.md

 ## INSTRUCTIONS
 ### USING DATASET
-Download the IR folder from Github.
-It consists of the required three datasets.
-Upload the downloaded folder to your drive and mount your Google Drive while running the code.
+From the Dataset folder in Github, copy the drive link.
+Make a shortcut in your MyDrive.
+It consists of the required datasets.
+Mount your Google Drive while running the code.

 ### RUNNING THE CODE
 Download the .ipynb file and upload it on Colab.
 Run the code and mount your Google Drive.